Find the term you need

 An automated phone menu that greets callers and directs them to the right person or department — "Press 1 for Sales, Press 2 for Support."
 Replaces the need for a receptionist.
 Also known as a Digital Receptionist or Auto Attendant (AA).

-See how Euphoria uses thisLAN
+See how Euphoria uses thisJitter

 Local Area Network